This post may contain affiliate links. For more information, please see our affiliate policy.

 Light and heavenly, meringue is little more than egg whites and sugar, whipped into clouds of pure delight and gently baked.
 Billows of it can be used to top a pie, but it’s equally wonderful on its own, too, piped into cookies, kisses, cakes, and nests for fresh fruit.

-- Eggs: Believe it or not, older eggs make better meringue.
-Also, room temperature eggs are ideal for meringue.
-If there’s a bit of broken yolk in the whites, fish it out as best you can or start over—the fat in the yolk will impede the meringue.
+- Temperature of eggs.
+Room temperature egg whites beat faster and higher than cold egg whites.
+Separate the eggs while cold, then let them warm up to room temp.
+Most importantly, if there’s even a bit of broken yolk in the whites, fish it out as best you can or start over—the fat in the yolk will impede the egg whites from whipping.

 - Use promptly: Once you stop beating the egg whites, it’s best to move quickly.
 The longer they sit before they’re baked in the oven, the more likely that they could sink and sag.
 Don’t let that air you worked so hard to achieve get out!

+How do you keep meringue from cracking?
 To avoid cracks in your baked meringues, be sure that your oven is fully warmed, but not too hot before baking the meringue.

+Avoiding weeping meringue.
 First of all, if possible, make meringue pie on dry, low-humidity days.